Hobbies and activities for the rainy season

 For anyone who wants to get creative and be productive at the same time, crochet could be perfect for you.
 Not only can you learn craft beautiful items for your loved ones, but you could keep yourself warm over the winter season.
 If you’re keen to make a bit of money, you could also sell your handiwork.

 As long as you have an internet connection, you need never be idle.
 Be it through an app on your mobile phone, a co-op game on X-box Live or a download for your laptop, there are plenty of people to connect with.
-Alternatively, you can go single player and explore new worlds, all within the comfort of your own home: anything from fighting zombies to farming or trying your luck with 50 free spins.
+Alternatively, you can go single player and explore new worlds, all within the comfort of your own home: anything from fighting zombies to farming.
 Graphics have come such a long way that role-player games are now incredibly immersive – even more so if you get yourself a VR headset.

 If you love singing but don’t fancy yourself a soloist, you could try joining a local choir.
 Whatever your genre – pop or classical, choreographed or acapella – there’s guaranteed to be a group out there for you.
 Being part of a choir is not just a hobby, it’s a way of meeting new people from all corners of the community.